nomcopter/react-mosaic/README.md

 #### Blueprint Dark Theme

-Mosaic supports the Blueprint Dark Theme out of the box when rendered with the `mosaic-blueprint-theme pt-dark` class.
+Mosaic supports the Blueprint Dark Theme out of the box when rendered with the `mosaic-blueprint-theme bp3-dark` class.

 ### Examples